Mostafa-ammer/Machine_Learning_Models/Random Forest/random_forest.md

 # what is out of bagging in Random Forest ?

 OOB means out of the bag.
 It is a random forest cross-validation method.
 In this, one-third of the sample is not used to train the data; instead used to evaluate its performance.
 These samples are called out-of-bag samples.

+# what are solution to solve overfitting decision tree ?

+1-Limit Tree Depth (Pruning)

+2- using Ensemble Methods

+3- using Regularization Term

+4- Feature Selection

+5- Collect more Data